 1. Leave The Utilities On

-When homeowners leaves the utilities off in a vacant house, the likelihood of costly repairs begins to go up.
-The best thing to do is to leave your utilities on and make sure your home has been winterized and is ready to the upcoming months.
+When homeowners leave the utilities off in a vacant house, the likelihood of costly repairs begins to go up.
+The best thing to do is to leave your utilities on and make sure your home has been winterized and is ready for the upcoming months.